community, connection, belonging

 Belonging to one of Cabra’s four Houses, Boylan, Kavanagh, Moore and Murphy, allows each student to be well-known by our staff and to feel strongly connected within our larger college community.
 We seek to give students an understanding of the long and rich history of Cabra, allowing them to feel a part of something much bigger than themselves, and to value thier place in this vibrant school.
 For generations our old scholars have told us of the importance in their lives of the friends they made while at Cabra.

-The pastoral care approach is led and supported by the House Leader and Home Class Teachers.
+The pastoral care approach is led and supported by the House Leader and Mentor Teachers.
 House Leaders work closely with students, staff and families throughout the year, whilst ensuring the pastoral care program meets the needs of the students in their care.
-The Home Class Teacher offers significant pastoral care support and is responsible for their students’ overall development and care of students in their care.
+The Mentor Teacher offers significant pastoral care support and is responsible for the overall development and care of students in their care.

 Students also have opportunities to connect with others, through year level activities, classes and our extensive extra-curricular activities.
 Each year level has a pastoral care program which includes information/instruction on aspects of personal development, such as habits of mind, positive psychology, study skills and learning gratitude and resilience.